PokemonSanFran/testing-history-2/meta/docs/story.md

 ## Locked Out
 This cutscene plays when the player attempts to go home after "Let's Get The Band Back Together".
 * Zoey goes to walk inside their home, but the door is locked.
-Their keyfob no longer works.
+Their key fob no longer works.
 * Archer calls Zoey, but Zoey interjects, claiming they're locked out.
 * Archer says they're not surprised, and this is why they called - they figured the Ycombinator perks would suddenly dry up, so Archer offers to allow Zoey to stay with them.